lubusIN/wordcamp-dashboard-widget/README.md

 Display upcoming WordCamps on your wp-admin dashboard

->**Disclaimer:** This initial release v0.1 is written quickly in few odd hours, will be rewritten as the plugin progresses.
+>**Disclaimer:** Plugin development is in progress & we are constantly improving the code.
 If you think code can be improved or have any suggestion feel free to send a PR or [open an issue](https://github.com/lubusonline/wordcamp-dashboard-widget/issues).

 **Screenshot**
 ![Plugin Screenshot](https://raw.githubusercontent.com/lubusonline/wordcamp-dashboard-widget/master/assets/screenshot-1.gif)